-In early August 2012, Caledonian sent the application to Options under a covering letter on which Caledonian's stated address was in Switzerland.
-Enclosed with the application form was, among other documents, an instruction letter to Options and a page-long indemnity form with a table at the start which detailed the Member Name, Address, Occupational Scheme name, Occupational Scheme type and Adviser.
+Caledonian sent the application to Options and enclosed with it would have been, among other documents, a letter to Options and a page-long indemnity form with a table at the start which detailed the Member Name, Address, Occupational Scheme name, Occupational Scheme type and Adviser.
 I'll call this the 'Member Declaration'.
-This was signed by both Mr W and Mr C of Caledonian.
-Mr C was named as 'Adviser' and his signature was made in the space for 'Adviser Name' in the signature box.
+This would have been signed by both Mr M and Mr C of Caledonian, with Mr C named as 'Adviser' and his signature made in the space for 'Adviser Name' in the signature box.
 The declaration included, amongst other statements, the following: